nasa/Common-Metadata-Repository/other/cmr-exchange/service-bridge/resources/docs/rest-api/index.md

 ## Search-After

-CMR Service-Bridge allows the use of CMR-Search-After.
-When searching a collection on Service-Bridge, the response will include the Search-After header as a header and in the response body.
-This value can be used as a header for Search-After paging.
+CMR Service-Bridge allows the use of CMR-Search-After header to take advantage of the CMR Search-After support for paging.
+Any search against CMR Service Bridge that has results not fully returned in the current request will return a search-after value in the CMR-Search-After header of the search response.
+User can then pass this returned value in the CMR-Search-After header of the following request to retrieve the next page of result based on the specified page_size.
+See CMR API document on Search-After for a detailed description.

 ## Request IDs